Things to do

 Discover unique tours and activities

 We welcome you to the heart of the Costa Rican rainforest.
-You have the option to either relax in a hammock, do yoga in the tranquility of the surrounding of the cabin or venture into the dense greenery to observe wildlife.
-Every moment presents an opportunity to reconnect with nature and marvel at the wonders of our planet.
+You can choose to relax in a hammock in the surroundings of the cabin or venture into the dense greenery to observe wildlife.

 Hiking in the Tropical Rainforest